rafaelpadovani/base-test-react-native/README.md

-# base-test-react-native
 React native mobile app example.

-Install:
-npm install
+Install: npm install

-Run:
-npm start
+Run: npm start

 Navigate to /ios folder and open the .xcodeproj file in Xcode, then start the application.